TV-Loonland AG: History

+In April 2001, the company signed a licensing deal with Nox Music where they would represent Loonland's catalogue in all CSS/Russian territories.
+On May 15, the company shuttered own their Hamberg-based internet subsidiary Family Harbour with TV Loonland considerated their future online activities under their division Loonland Online.
+In November, Loonland purchased a 29.9% stake in UK distributor Metrodome Distribution.

+In January 2002, Loonland signed a first-look deal with AMG Animation & Family Entertainment, their first deal with a management firm.
+The company expanded to Japan in March by pre-selling home video rights to Little Ghosts to TDK Core while PT-Naina took all non-Japanese Asian rights.
+In August, Loonland's stake in Metrodome increased to a 54.4% operational controlling stake, with Loonland fully taking control of the distributor.

+In January 2003, the Metrodome stake was increased to 75%.
+In March 2003, they sold their 72.2% interest stake in SRE Corp.
+(Saerom Entertainment) to Moohandae Media.

+In 2004, Loonland filed for a British ATM listing.

 In August 2005, Loonland was sued by shareholder group Aktieninvestor.com, after the company deliberately excused them from its AGM in August 2005, following violation of Section 21 of the Securities Trading Act when the latter tried to apply a hostile takeover within Loonland.
 The lawsuit ended in favour of TV-Loonland.
 On September 27, 2005, the company launched a feature-film division called Loonland Pictures, and signed deals with the local branch of 20th Century Fox and NFP Marketing as marketing and distribution partners for the companies' movies, the first of which being Heidi, which would be released theatrically in the country at the end of the year.

-In October 2007, TV-Loonland announced they would sell off their 61.2% stake in Metrodome Distribution.
+In October 2007, TV-Loonland announced they would sell off their then-61.2% stake in Metrodome Distribution.

 In May 2008, Romanian company MediaPro purchased 50.1% of Loonland's shares in Metrodome for £3.2 Million, leaving them with 11.6% which MediaPro could purchase out in the future.

-On May 14, 2008, Hasbro acquired the Sunbow programs based on its properties, which are now part of the Hasbro Studios library.
+On May 14, Hasbro acquired the Sunbow programs based on its properties, which are now part of the Hasbro Entertainment library.
+On May 23, fellow German management company Your Family Entertainment invested a 3% stake in the company.

-In December 2009, TV-Loonland announced they would file for bankruptcy protection.
-On April 5, 2011, Loonland's catalogue and remaining assets were sold to a fellow German entertainment company called m4e AG.
+In March 2009, Loonland signed a new home video deal with Hasbro for Transformers and G.I.
+Joe, bringing those shows back under the Loonland umbrella.
+They also acquired distribution rights to My Little Pony: Twinkle Wish Adventure.
+In December, TV-Loonland announced they would file for bankruptcy protection.
+On April 5, 2011, most of Loonland's catalogue and remaining assets were sold to a fellow German entertainment company called m4e AG.